emmercm/www/src/blog/bash-environment-variable-defaults.md

 Bash scripts can set defaults for environment variables that are optionally supplied at execution time.

 I was first tipped off to this syntax by [Temporal's](https://temporal.io/) server container [entrypoint](https://github.com/temporalio/docker-builds/blob/7cf2767979265936592641260be57f1b994dfd25/docker/auto-setup.sh).
 Rather than use CLI arguments that would have to be parsed, the script gets its config from environment variables.
-This is because it's much easier to manipulate environment variables in Docker.
+This is because it's much easier to configure and read environment variables than CLI arguments with Docker.

 But there is still a lot of value with setting variable defaults even when not using Docker.